syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptypes.md

 ### Label positions

-The Stepper control allows you to place the label on the top, bottom, left, or right side of the Stepper using the [labelPosition](https://ej2.syncfusion.com/documentation/api/stepper#labelposition) property.
+You can display the label on the top, bottom, left, or right side of the steps using the [labelPosition](https://ej2.syncfusion.com/documentation/api/stepper#labelposition) property.

 The following label positions are supported in Stepper: